 If you can apply, you will not only find lower rates, they allow down payments as low as 3.5% of the sale price and for USDA or VA loans no down payments are required.
 (Buying a house in the US: Interest rates March 24)

-The post Buying a house is a possibility, despite wood shortage, check interest rates appeared first on Hispanic World.
+The post Is it time to buy a house in the United States?
+Check interest rates first appeared first on Hispanic World.